Blending in as a Transgender Women - 7 MTF Passing Tips

 Since we’ve mentioned hair, skin is not far behind.
 Take care of your skin.
 Moisturize it frequently and do some serious research.

-We say this because the texture of the skin varies for genders and thus, different skincare routines are recommended for each skin type.
+We say this because the texture of the skin varies between genders and thus, different skincare routines are recommended for each skin type.

 This is also why Hormone Replacement Therapy typically results in smoother skin.
-Since passing is nothing but blending, dedicate adequate attention to your skin.
+Dedicate adequate attention to your skin.

-As transgender women transition, the freedom to explore their feminine sides is one of the best implications.
+As transgender women transition, many site that one of the best parts is the freedom to explore their feminine side.

 Every woman- cis or trans- has a specific style.
 When trans women transition, it is natural for them to want to explore their unique style and taste.

-The fact is that, depending on when you begin transitioning, your body structure- particularly hips and shoulders- might not be similar to conventional women.
+The fact is that, depending on when you begin transitioning, your body structure- particularly hips and shoulders- might not be identical to those assigned female at birth.

-Similarly, high waisted jeans or high waisted skirts can cinch at your waist to give you a more oval glass shape.
+Similarly, high waisted jeans or high waisted skirts can cinch at your waist to give you a more hourglass shape.
 Accept your body and then work with it!

 6.)
 Move Like a Woman